contentful/contentful.js/README.md

 })
 ```

-Please note that the link resolution is only possible when requesting records from the collection endpoint using `client.getEntries()` or by doing  initial sync `client.sync({initial: true})`.
-In case you want to request one entry and benefit from the link resolution you can use the collection end point with query param `'sys.id': '<your-entry-id>'`.
+Please note that the link resolution is only possible when requesting records from the collection endpoint using `client.getEntries()` or by performing and initial sync `client.sync({initial: true})`.
+In case you want to request one entry and benefit from the link resolution you can use the collection end point with the following query parameter `'sys.id': '<your-entry-id>'`.

 **e.g.** assuming that you have a contentType `post` that has a reference field `author`